trychlos/pwix-cookie-manager/README.md

 This object is allocated at package level: there is only one instance in your application.
 It gathers the available methods (see below).

-`pwix:cookie-manager` attaches this global object to the global Meteor one, so that every willing-to packages is able to take advantage of the available methods to publish their own _cookies_ throught `Meteor.cookieManager`, without having to first `require` or `import` the package, or even make it a dependency.
+`pwix:cookie-manager` attaches this global object to the global Meteor one, so that every willing-to packages is able to take advantage of the available methods to publish their own _cookies_ through `Meteor.cookieManager`, without having to first `require` or `import` the package, or even make it a dependency.

 ### Constants